 Explanation:

-element specifies the source file for the media, along with its MIME type. - The fallback text is displayed if the browser doesn't support the
+• The source element specifies the source file for the media, along with its MIME type.

 Key Attributes:

-: Adds default playback controls.autoplay
+• controls: Adds default playback controls.

-: Repeats the media playback.muted
+• loop: Repeats the media playback.

-: Starts playback with the sound muted.poster
+• muted: Starts playback with the sound muted.

-: Displays an image while the video is loading or paused.
+• poster: Displays an image while the video is loading or paused.

 Embedding Audio and Video from External Sources